Happy Winter Solstice! At Last, We've Made It To 'The Shortest Day'

 Cooper describes their collaboration as "one long letter."

-Cooper explained that – though the poem is about the return of light, the book needed to convey the depth of darkness, especially in olden times.
-"It's a book about deeper and more serious stuff. ..."
+Cooper explained that although the poem is about the return of light, the book needed to convey the depth of darkness, especially in olden times.
+"It's a book about deeper and more serious stuff ..."
 Ellis says.
 "This sense that, long ago, those shortening days, along with them came a lot of dread associated with the cold, and starvation, and disease."

 Their correspondence completely changed Ellis' approach to the poem, which, she admits, was daunting.
 "I read the letter and thought, 'Oh, gosh, this is a much harder book,' " she recalls.